 Ok, enough of the medical info, let me tell you how Arthrogryposis is for me!!!!
 Everything you read is of my own opinion and what I have or am experiencing.

 As I said I was born with my disability, you have to remember when I was born doctors had little to no knowledge of my disability.
 A lot of my operations, I believe, were tinged with a lot of finger crossing.
 I believe this because two of my operations didn’t go according to plan.
 The first one, on my left wrist failed to due to the fact that doctors didn’t realise with growth, my bones would grow back to their original shape.
 So they had to wait until I stopped growing to repeat the operation.
 The second operation, on my left foot (funny how it’s always my left side) was to turn my foot out so it was straight and not turning inwards.
 This didn’t go according to plan as today my left foot is still turned too far out.
 Obviously, this upset me as when I walked it looked like I was dragging my leg.
-For those of you that may be a little confused, please image below.

 Club Feet/Bent Knees